Rapid

 Send us an email and let’s connect.

-The RapidSkills micro-credentials program is presented by the City of Barrie and Georgian College, in partnership with the County of Simcoe and the Simcoe Muskoka Workforce Development Board.
-This project is funded in part by the Government of Canada and the Government of Ontario.
+The RapidSkills micro-credentials program was presented by the City of Barrie and Georgian College, in partnership with the County of Simcoe and the Simcoe Muskoka Workforce Development Board.
+This project was funded in part by the Government of Canada and the Government of Ontario.